 What Causes Gemstone Dispersion?

+Normal white light is composed of a rainbow of colors.
+Each of those colors is a wavelength of light.
 When white light passes through a gemstone, each of its colors travels through it at a different speed.
-This is literally "dispersion”: the wavelengths previously joined in white light "disperse" and exit the gem separately, creating the rainbow color display.
+This is literally "dispersion" — the wavelengths previously joined in white light "disperse" and exit the gem separately, creating the rainbow color display.
 For example, blue is a short wavelength of light and travels slowly through a gem.
 Red is a long wavelength of light and travels more quickly through a gem than blue.

 Pleochroism and birefringent effects are results of how a gemstone's crystalline structure polarizes light.
 Only gemstones with non-cubic crystalline structures may show pleochroism, two or three colors, or birefringent effects like double vision and fuzziness.

 The use of the evocative term "fire" to describe dispersion is also a good way, if a bit poetic, to distinguish dispersion from pleochroism.
 The colors created by dispersion seem to be "active" and appear to emanate from little fires within the gem.
 Pleochroic colors seem to be "conditions" or qualities of the gem itself (even though you may have to turn the gem to see the different colors).

 Some of the gems with the most dazzling dispersion, such as diamonds and cerussite, have no pleochroic effects.
 (Diamonds have a cubic crystal structure and cerussite is usually colorless).
 However, there are gemstones, such as sphene (also known as titanite), that are pleochroic and have a high dispersion, though they may not show both properties at the same time.

 For example, this titanite crystal shows its yellow and green pleochroism but no dispersion.